-Atrial fibrillation is an irregular and often rapid heart rate that can increase your risk of stroke, heart failure and other heart-related complications.
+Atrial fibrillation (A-fib) is an irregular and often very rapid heart rhythm (arrhythmia) that can lead to blood clots in the heart.
+A-fib increases the risk of stroke, heart failure and other heart-related complications.

 - Reduced ability to exercise

 - Shortness of breath

 - Occasional (paroxysmal atrial fibrillation).
 A-fib symptoms come and go, usually lasting for a few minutes to hours.
 Sometimes symptoms occur for as long as a week and episodes can happen repeatedly.
 Symptoms might go away on their own.
 Some people with occasional A-fib need treatment.